AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Templates.md

 To test this, make a syntax error in a templated function and compile the program without using it.
 The program will compile just fine.

 ## Templated Functions
+An example of a templated function.

 ```C++

 ```

 ## Templated Classes
+An example of a templated class.

 ## Default Parameters
 As of C++17, you can provide default arguments for template paramters.